 Do you know a perpetrator of abuse?
 What is your emotional response to anyone who commits severe spiritual abuse?

 Recommendation: If you have a significant trauma history, you should (a) work slowly through this book and the exercises over a couple months; or (b) read through the book quickly to get an overall perspective and then read it again slowly and take your time working through the exercises.
-If, at times, you feel overwhelmed by the process, This is a sign that you are moving too quickly.
+If, at times, you feel overwhelmed by the process, this is a sign that you are moving too quickly.
 Slow down.
 If you find the content or exercises emotionally overwhelming, stop and talk to a mental health professional.
 Think about finding a balance between risk and safety.
 If there is too much risk you will find yourself avoiding the exercises; but if there is too much safety then progress slows down and becomes difficult.
 Getting the most out of this book will take commitment and considerable effort.

 About vulnerability